arcbtc/LNPoS/README.md

 ## Free and open-source bitcoin point-of-sale (includes device portal for easy setup!)

-> Currently (until a merge of all versions into one codebase), the <a href="/lnPoSTdisplay">TDisplay</a> is the most maintained and recommended.
+> Currently (until a merge of all versions into one codebase), the hardware version <a href="/lnPoSTdisplay">TDisplay</a> is the most maintained and recommended.

 LNPoS includes: